Multiscale Feature Learning Using Co-Tuplet Loss for Offline Handwritten Signature Verification: Proposed Method

 Finally, we obtain six regions with varying scales and conduct GAP operations over each of them, followed by an FC layer to generate 1024-dimensional regional embeddings, $f_{r_m}$, $m \in \{1,2,3\}$, and $f_{r_n}$, $n \in \{4,5,6\}$, for each signature image.
 The process of generating regional embeddings can be formulated as follows:

 where $\phi$ is the GAP operation, $\eta$ is the FC layer, $\mathcal{U}^c_{r_m}$ is the $c$-th channel of $F_{r_m}$, and $\mathcal{U}^c_{r_n}$ is the $c$-th channel of $F_{r_n}$, for $c=1,\ldots,C$.
 Similar to the global embedding, we apply L2-Normalization before the output layer for generating regional embeddings.
-We demonstrate the performance improvement achieved through global and regional feature learning and visualize the differences in their effects in Section IV.
+We demonstrate the performance improvement achieved through multiscale feature learning and visualize the differences in their effects in Section \ref{experiments}.